pipedrive/kardia/README.md

 Kardia
 ======

-A humane service status API module to expose any operational/internals of any Node.js based microservice.
+A humane service status and health check API module to expose any operational/internals of any Node.js based microservice.
 JSON format over HTTP protocol.
+Field tested in production at scale.
 Perfect for further aggregation and consumption from a larger set of services that all expose their internals using the Kardia interface.

 [![NPM version](https://badge.fury.io/js/kardia.svg)](http://badge.fury.io/js/kardia)